Self-censorship can be both cause and effect

 Providing people more proof to challenge their assumptions may eventually lead to improvements and further encourage the use of voice in the organisation.

 There is a need for managers to be aware of these implicit beliefs that people hold as it does impact the dynamics of the workplace.
-Although for a single manager it may seem unfounded to tiptoe around the issue, there is room to argue that managers can take steps to ensure they do not inadvertently act in ways that confirm the beliefs of their employees – leading to further conditioning and strengthening of these assumptions.
+Although for a single manager it may seem unfounded to tiptoe around the issue, there is room to argue that managers can take steps to ensure they do not inadvertently act in ways that confirm the beliefs of their employees – leading to further conditioning and strengthening of these assumptions and self-censorship.

 There may be value for managers to approach these beliefs head on by specifically disproving their possibilities, such as the threat of negative consequences to an employee’s career if they speak up.